RubyBhatia/CryptoClustering/README.md

   - Color the graph points with the labels found using K-means.
   - Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

+**Cluster Cryptocurrencies with K-means Using the PCA DataFrame** Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA DataFrame:

+Initialize the K-means model with the best value for k.
+Fit the K-means model using the scaled PCA DataFrame.
+Predict the clusters to group the cryptocurrencies using the scaled PCA DataFrame.
+Create a copy of the scaled PCA DataFrame and add a new column to store the predicted clusters.
+Create a scatter plot using hvPlot as follows:
+Set the x-axis as "PC1" and the y-axis as "PC2".
+Color the graph points with the labels found using K-means.
+Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.